- 1. Introduction

 - 5. Priorities for the Dying Person

-It is an unfortunate fact that service users will have life limiting conditions or terminal illnesses either on admission to a hospital or residential service or whilst living at home.
-As a result of either diagnosis, some service users will die whilst in the care of services.
-This chapter provides guidance and procedural information for staff to ensure service users receive the best possible care to enable them to die a peaceful and dignified death, and that their relatives feel consulted and supported during a difficult time.
+It is an unfortunate fact that some of the people receiving support from Hull City Council will have life limiting conditions or terminal illnesses, and some will die whilst in the care of our services.
+This chapter provides guidance and procedural information for staff to ensure people (and their families) receive the best possible care to enable them to die a peaceful and dignified death, and that their relatives feel consulted and supported during a difficult time.

 2. The End of Life

 People who have a life-limiting or terminal illness may differ in the time in which they become seriously ill.
-Some may become ill very quickly; alternatively other people may exceed predictions of their life remaining, as estimated by medical staff.
-This requires all staff to adapt to the service user’s changing circumstances and needs, and those of their relatives, according to the progression of their illness.
+Some may become ill very quickly; while others may exceed estimates by medical staff.
+Staff must adapt to the person’s changing circumstances and needs, and those of their relatives, according to the progression of their illness.
 The term End of Life, therefore, encompasses a period from 12 months up until the point of death.
-The Independent Review of the Liverpool Care Pathway (2013) provides more information about timeframes in the dying process.

-The End of Life Care Plan – which is drawn up in conjunction with the service user (wherever possible), identified key relatives, partner agency staff, the keyworker and their manager where appropriate – should be regularly reviewed with all parties to take into account the progression of their illness, their needs and expressed wishes, and the views of their relatives.
-See Section 5, Assessment, Care Planning, and Review.
+The End of Life care and support plan – which is drawn up in conjunction with the person (wherever possible), identified relatives, partner agency staff, the keyworker and their manager where appropriate – should be regularly reviewed with all parties to take into account the progression of the person’s illness, their needs and expressed wishes, and the views of their relatives.
+See Section 7, Assessment, Care Planning, and Review.

 3. Discussions as the End of Life Approaches

-By the very nature of the matter, discussing death with service users and their relatives is often a very difficult conversation, which requires great sensitivity and understanding of the situation.
+By the very nature of the matter, discussing death with people and families is often a very difficult conversation, which requires great sensitivity and understanding of the situation.
 This applies even when people have been diagnosed with terminal conditions and are aware of their prognosis.
-This is the responsibility of medical staff, whether the service user’s GP or hospital doctor, to initially inform service users or relatives of their diagnosis and prognosis.
-Whilst medical staff may often provide an estimate as to how long a person may continue to live, often at the request of the service user and family, it should be stressed that no one can accurately predict when a person will die.
-But it is the role of other involved staff, particularly the service user’s key worker, to support them and their relatives once this fact has been communicated to them.
-It is vital to ensure there is no avoidance of discussing the needs and desires of both the service user and their close relatives, however difficult it may be.
+It is the responsibility of medical staff, either the GP or hospital doctor, to initially inform people and relatives of the diagnosis and prognosis.
+Whilst medical staff may often provide an estimate as to how long a person may continue to live (if they are asked to do so), it should be stressed that no one can accurately predict when a person will die.
+It is the role of other involved staff, particularly the person’s key worker, to support them and their relatives once this information has been communicated to them.
+It is vital to ensure that the needs and desires of person and their close relatives are discussed, however difficult it may be.
 Communication should be open and honest, and take place in a private room or their own home.
-Keyworkers or named nurses should be sufficiently experienced before being required to conduct such discussions with service users and relatives (see Section 9, Training and Supporting Staff).
-The response of the service user and their relatives should be communicated to other staff at meetings (and handover periods if an inpatient), to ensure they are also informed about how best to provide appropriate and individual care and support in such circumstances.
+Key workers or named nurses should be sufficiently experienced before being required to conduct such discussions with people and relatives (see Section 11, Training and Supporting Staff).
+The response of the person and their relatives should be communicated to other staff at meetings (and handover periods if an inpatient), to ensure they are also informed about how best to provide appropriate and individual care and support in such circumstances.

-There may be an added complexity for service users who have learning difficulties or neurological impairments which may impact on their ability to understand what is happening to them, and what doctors and other partners are trying to communicate to them.
-There should be no presumption about a lack of Capacity however; a Best Interests assessment should always be completed and an Independent Advocate involved in their care (see Section 4, Consent).
+There may be an added complexity for people who have learning difficulties or neurological impairments which impact on their ability to understand what is happening to them, and what doctors and other partners are trying to communicate to them.
+There should be no presumption about a lack of mental capacity however; a Best Interests assessment should always be completed and an Independent Advocate involved in their care (see Section 6, Consent).

-All discussions with service users and their relatives should be documented in case records, particularly when any specific wishes or concerns are expressed, including cultural or religious needs.
+All discussions with people and their relatives should be documented in case records, particularly when any specific wishes or concerns are expressed, including cultural or religious needs.
 The key worker / named nurse should always take action in relation to such, and decisions or feedback communicated to them as soon as possible in order to reduce anxiety or distress which will inevitably accompany a person’s end of life.
 Discussions should include administration of fluids and nutrition, and also medication – including pain relief, particularly when administered by syringe drivers.
-These are often areas of care that have been noted to cause relatives distress, particularly where communication with doctors and other staff has been poor (Independent Review of the Liverpool Care Pathway, 2013).
+These are often areas of care that have been noted to cause relatives distress.

 4. Addressing Inequalities in End of Life Care